-6.04 There shall be classrooms, laboratory and teaching areas, and appropriate content- specific instructional areas for the academic unit.
-Suggested Evidence of Compliance: Schedules documenting appropriate assignments of classes to laboratories and classrooms of adequate size and resources.
+6.04 There shall be classrooms, laboratory and teaching areas, and appropriate content specific instructional areas for the academic unit.

 The Fred C. Assembly Center, which has Wi-Fi capacity, has sufficient instructional resources to facilitate the program.
 Noted previously, the Assembly Center has eight well equipped class rooms.
 Two of the rooms are equipped with a Smart Board.
 There is an Exercise Physiology Laboratory that is currently being updated with specialized instructional equipment from Title III funds, an Academic Enhancement Resource Center via computer laboratory.
 Each classroom has heavy duty desk and chairs.
 The Mary A. Hobdy Foyer is spacious enough to accommodate multipurpose movement-oriented activities, lectures and classes.